gnclmorais/blog/_posts/2016-01-25-keep-sketch-templates-synced-between-your-team.markdown

 Now that you are in the right place and have all that you need, run the following command:

 ```
-ln -s {{Dropbox_folder_path}} Templates
+ln -s <Dropbox_folder_path> Templates
 ```

-Replace the `Dropbox_folder_path` above with the path of the shared folder you have in Dropbox.
+Replace the `<Dropbox_folder_path>` above with the path of the shared folder you have in Dropbox.
 This simply creates a symbolic link called _Templates_ that points to your original shared folder, where your important files are up to date.

 ![Mathematical!](http://media.tumblr.com/tumblr_meojs73rGS1r6h22v.gif)